 More than just providing metrics, real-time information can also help in maintaining a smooth business operation.
 ERP is a congregation of various tools used by multiple business units.
 This means that it is in a perfect position to seamlessly communicate all relevant data across all business units.

 Another significant benefit of real-time data in ERP is its ability to enhance the customer experience.
-CRM, when part of an ERP system, can give you access to a series of useful customer-related information.
+CRM, when an ERP system, can give you access to a series of useful customer-related information.
 Your customer service personnel will be armed with purchase histories, habits, and other significant details.
 This will yield a better chance of increasing sales, engagement levels, and retention rates.

 Business intelligence in ERP

 The process of business data collection and analysis has also evolved along with ERP systems.
-From file-based databases, information management systems, PCs and spreadsheets to business intelligence reporting, much have progressed.
-The process of collecting and storage of data was costly and difficult to implement.
-Only individuals with specialised skills could translate all this data into useful information where reporting requests would take days and weeks to be completed.
+From file-based databases, information management systems, PCs and spreadsheets to business intelligence reporting, much have progressed The process of collecting and storage of data was costly and difficult to implement.
+Only individuals with specialised skills translate all this data into useful information where reporting requests would take days and weeks to be completed.

 Business Intelligence (BI) can provide real-time insights into your business.
 Not to mention, the different data visualisation techniques that can make complex data intuitive and easy to understand.
 BI integrated ERP will allow you to: